bribes/LabyMod-API-Docs/README.md

 shouts out neliz

 > [!NOTE]
-> This Documentation is for https://labymod.net/ and in no way associated with LabyMedia, some endpoints may be missing or incorrect.
+> This is unofficial Documentation for the LabyMod API and I am in no way associated with LabyMedia, some endpoints may be missing or incorrect.

 ## Player UUID to LabyMod profile
 **Subdomain:** `https://dl.labymod.net/`